sharetribe/flex-docs/src/docs/cookbook-payments/enable-payment-intents-in-ftw/index.md

 flows.
 Its
 [automatic confirmation flow](https://stripe.com/docs/payments/payment-intents/quickstart#automatic-confirmation-flow)
-helps a lot since all the authentication actions for a customer are included in a single call: `stripe.handleCardPayment`.
+helps a lot since all the authentication actions for a customer are included in a single call: `stripe.confirmCardPayment`.
 When called, Stripe's SDK checks if there's a need for Strong Customer Authentication (SCA) and creates a popup to card issuer's website.

-However, to be able to call `handleCardPayment`, there needs to be a new state to the transaction process.
+However, to be able to call `confirmCardPayment`, there needs to be a new state to the transaction process.
 Because of this, we have split the previous transition (Initial - request -> Preauthorized) into two:

 ![PaymentIntents flow needs a process change](./paymentintent-process-change.png)